 - 18 weeks’ half pay; plus any SMP or MA receivable (including any dependants’ allowance) but not exceeding full pay.

-Although there is no specific reference to statutory maternity pay in the Directions GP trainees will in addition be entitled to a further 13 weeks of SMP or MA if they fulfill the necessary criteria.
+Although there is no specific reference to statutory maternity pay in the Directions GP trainees will in addition be entitled to a further 13 weeks of SMP or MA if they fulfil the necessary criteria.